 Let's say an employee works 40 hours a week but only brings in an average of $10 profit each hour.
 On the other hand, another employee is working less hours and brings in an average of $20 profit each hour.
 So why is the first employee bringing in less?
 Is this employee really a busser?
-Are they conversing to much?
+Are they conversing too much?
 Spending too much time on their mobile?

 On the other hand, another employee is working less hours but bringing in more profits.
 Maybe an appreciation award is in their future?
-Maybe... there are many factors to consider when monitoring productivity.
+There are many factors to consider when monitoring productivity.
 Combining other data sources such as speed of service and customer satisfaction can help give you a clear picture of what's going on.

 3. Customer Satisfaction